SmartIntentNN: Towards Smart Contract Intent Detection: Implementation

-The above operation will be performed on each \textit{function} in a smart contract, and we finally push all the $\bm{f}$ into a matrix $\bm{X}$ to represent an entire smart contract. $\bm{X}$ is an $n\times m$ matrix where $n$ equals to the number of \textit{functions} in a smart contract and $m$ is the embedding dimension.
+This embedding process is applied to each \textit{function} within a smart contract.
+The resultant embeddings, denoted as $\bm{f}$, are aggregated into a matrix $\bm{X}$, which represents the entire smart contract.
+Specifically, $\bm{X} \in \mathbb{R}^{n \times m}$, where $n$ corresponds to the number of \textit{functions} in the smart contract, and $m$ represents the embedding dimension.